TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/appendix-characters.md

 If he comes to learn who the characters are, he will try to use them and their knowledge to reach the weapon.

+## Qa'lir and Qa'por

+The first of the Olinarelidyr, Qa'lir, travelled to Renaura to overthrow King Morcant and place a puppet in his place.

+Qa'lir's symbol is a rope burning in the middle.
+The symbol on the shared sending stone with Elidyr is shown by a rope burning in the middle under Elidyr's symbol.

+The second, Qa'por, is travelling to bring armies of evil creatures to Elidyr's side.
+It's unlikely that the characters will find Qa'por, though they will find information that will help them find Qa'por in the future.

+Qa'por's symbol is a shattered chain.
+The symbol on the shared sending stone with Elidyr is shown by a shattered chain under Elidyr's symbol.

+Qa'lir and Qa'por share a sending stone, the symbol shows a shattered chain and a burning rope in a circle, tied together.